 Recovery Funds and Economic Stability

-Recovery funds directed towards Greece, expected to top €55 billion by 2027, serve as a primary driver for sustainable growth.
-These funds have been crucial in diminishing Greece’s public debt to below 100% of GDP.
-Government forecasts aim for a further reduction in public debt to 97.9% of GDP by 2023.
-They also predict a primary surplus of 0.7% of GDP.
+Recovery funds directed at Greece are expected to top €55 billion by 2027, and that capital is functioning as a primary engine for sustainable long-term growth.
+Those funds have been instrumental in pulling Greece’s public debt below 100% of GDP, a threshold that carries real significance for sovereign credit assessments.
+Government forecasts pointed toward a further reduction to 97.9% of GDP by 2023, alongside a primary surplus of 0.7% of GDP.

 Resolution of Banking Sector Challenges